Clinton Hill, Brooklyn: History

-The area's development continued after Charles Pratt, an oil executive, built a mansion at 232 Clinton Avenue, which is now part of the Brooklyn campus of St. Joseph's College's.
-Pratt also built houses there for his sons, which he gave to them as wedding gifts; other mansions followed, part of the general migration of merchants from New York City (Manhattan) to Brooklyn, and the area became known as Brooklyn's "Gold Coast".
+The area's development continued after Charles Pratt, an oil executive, built a mansion at 232 Clinton Avenue, which is now part of the Brooklyn campus of St. Joseph's University.
+Pratt also built houses there for his sons, which he gave to them as wedding gifts.
+Other mansions followed, part of the general migration of merchants from Manhattan to Brooklyn, and the area became known as Brooklyn's "Gold Coast".
 Pratt founded the Pratt Institute in 1887, and its campus remains a focus of the neighborhood.

-After the late 1870s, Clinton Hill was one of the stops on the Brooklyn, Flatbush and Coney Island Railway (BF&CI, now part of the Brighton subway line), an excursion line which would bring families from the neighborhood to Brighton Beach for a day of recreation, and allow them to be home "at a reasonable hour".
-Entire families would use the BF&CI to relocate to the newly built Brighton Beach Hotel - owned by the same men who built the railroad - for the summer months, while the paterfamilias commuted to New York via ferry to work.
+After the late 1870s, Clinton Hill was one of the stops on the Brooklyn, Flatbush and Coney Island Railway (BF&CI, now part of the BMT Brighton Line), an excursion line which brought families to Brighton Beach for a day of recreation, and allow them to be home "at a reasonable hour".
+Some families used the BF&CI to relocate to the newly built Brighton Beach Hotel, owned by the same men who led the building of the railroad, for the summer months, and the paterfamilias commuted to New York via ferry to work.

 By 1900, apartment buildings were being built on Clinton Avenue, which replaced the mansions there and on Washington Avenue by the 1920s and 40s.
 In addition some of the remaining mansions were converted into rooming houses in the following decades, and urban renewal, part of Robert Moses' relentless rebuilding of the city, cleared five blocks south of the Pratt Institute, destroying the brownstones there.
 This was followed in the 1970s by the brownstone revival, in which many of the remaining brownstones were restored.
 In the 2000s, the neighborhood became somewhat gentrified, with generally wealthier people moving into the area.
 New construction included an apartment building of passive house design at 283 Greene Avenue.

 Demographics

 Based on data from the 2020 United States census, the population of Clinton Hill was 28,647, an increase of 19.3% from 24,014 for the same area in 2010.

 The racial makeup of the neighborhood was 44.8% White, 26.4% Black, 9.5% Asian, 5.7% from two or more races, and 1.5% from other races.
 Hispanic or Latino of any race were 12.1% of the population.

 Residents include many "artists, architects, photographers, and craftspeople".
 In the 21st century, the neighborhood has experienced a notable increase in population, with increased gentrification and a growing upper-middle-class population.

-As according to the 2020 census data from New York City Department of City Planning, there were between 10,000 to 19,999 White residents and 5,000 to 9,999 Black residents, meanwhile each the Hispanic and Asian populations were each less than 5,000 residents.
+As according to the 2020 census data from New York City Department of City Planning, there were between 10,000 and 19,999 White residents and 5,000 to 9,999 Black residents, meanwhile each the Hispanic and Asian populations were each less than 5,000 residents.